What is a wholesale mortgage lender?

-If you’re working with a mortgage broker, your broker is likely to have existing relationships with wholesale lenders, and could have access to a range of competitive rates and more flexible loan options and requirements.
-If you’re interested in getting the best mortgage rate and having someone who can walk you through the lending process, the broker and wholesale lender route might be a good fit for you.
+If you’re working with a mortgage broker, they is likely to have existing relationships with wholesale lenders, and could have access to a range of competitive rates and more flexible loan options and requirements.
+If you’re interested in getting the best mortgage rate and having someone who can walk you through the lending process, the broker/wholesale lender route might be a good fit for you.

 Wholesale mortgage lenders don’t deal with borrowers directly, so they’re different from other types of lenders.

-- Direct or retail mortgage lender – Direct or retail mortgage lenders are institutions that offer loan products directly to borrowers.
+- Direct or retail mortgage lenders – institutions that offer loan products directly to borrowers.
 These can include big banks, such as Bank of America or Chase; credit unions; non-depository institutions; or digital lenders like SoFi.
 They can have other offerings in addition to loans, as well, such as a savings account or investment options.
-Some of the more traditional direct lenders, like banks, might have more stringent requirements compared to a wholesale lender.
+If you have an existing relationship with one of these companies, you might enjoy the convenience of using them for your mortgage as well.
+However, some of the more traditional direct lenders, like banks, might have more stringent requirements compared to a wholesale lender.
 Others, like an online mortgage company, might have more flexibility, and even lower rates.

-- Portfolio mortgage lender – Portfolio mortgage lenders can be a direct lender or other type of lender; the key is that they fund and hold onto a loan once it closes, instead of offloading it in the secondary market.
+- Portfolio mortgage lenders can be a direct lender or other type of lender; they generally originate the loans they offer.
+The key is that instead of offloading a mortgage in the secondary market once it closes, they hold onto it (keep it in their portfolio — hence the name).
 Because they’re not selling the portfolio loan, a portfolio lender might be able to qualify a borrower who doesn’t fit the standards typically needed to sell it.
 This could mean easier approval odds or more favorable rates.

 Getting a mortgage from a wholesale mortgage lender might be a good option if your credit history is less than stellar or unique, since a mortgage broker or other third party has a relationship with the lender and could get you approved under less strict requirements.
 You’ll work with the broker to complete all of the steps in the application process, and the broker will coordinate with the wholesale lender for approval.

 A broker will also be able to help you find competitive rates and terms, since they can shop around for you using their wholesale lender contacts.
-A broker working on your behalf in this sense could save you time from having to do the research yourself.
+Because they don’t have to spend a lot on advertising, public relations and overhead, wholesale lenders might offer better terms and fewer fees.